 business leader must use a different style when he is leading in China when compared with the United States.

-In international business culture has become very important.
+In international business, culture has become very important.
 Cultural differences affect leadership behavior.
 According to Hofstede leaders can use the effect of organizational culture to direct subordinates to the highest level of motivation for accomplishing organizational goals (Hofstede, G., Hofstede, G. J., & Minkov, M., 1991).
 To compete in the global market, leaders must be able to manage recruitment, retention, regulation, policy, and procedure based on cultural issues.
 Organizations face problems because they have difficulty in developing trust among employees.
 It is not enough that leaders are aware of cultural differences in different countries.

 Conclusion